SPRING / SUMMER 2011 = SPRING / SUMMER 2026

 Nineteen Seventy Six was also the year Hujar’s seminal book “Portraits In Life And Death” was released.
 Now considered a must have for any serious photography connoisseur, the portraits are a who’s who of New York City’s downtown glitterati: writers, actors, filmmakers, and artist, all sensitively captured in various shades of black and white.
 But it is the hauntingly beautiful images of the catacombs of Palermo, the portraits of death, is where Hujar’s talent with light and shadow is comes into focus.

 Schneider discusses Hujar’s remarkable attention to detail, their trial and error, and experimentation with darkroom techniques.
 Less concerned with simply creating a beautiful picture (although his photography is beautiful) Hujar wanted to control the way information is revealed to the viewer.
 His work from the 1960s had more contrast, a stark immediacy akin to crime photographer Weegee.
 But by the Seventies, his obsession with shading, tonality, depth and details produced pictures with a subtle, yet highly controlled narrative.
-In one of his most famous images, “Boys In Car, Halloween, 1978”, Schneider shows over six pages (a different version of the same image is printed on each page)
+In one of his most famous images, “Boys In Car, Halloween, 1978”, Schneider shows over six pages (a different version of the same image is printed on each page) how Hujar manipulated the negative in order to highlight or subdue what the camera initially captured.
+It is a delightful revelation and a peek into the mind of the artist.

 The centerpiece of the book are of seven rolls of Schneider posing for Hujar's Rolleiflex where he intimately talks us through the experience.
 Although Schneider’s words are expressed with a with a matter of fact tone, it is a touching recounting of the relationship between artist and muse, albeit however fleeting.
 Hujar does not direct him throughout the sitting but follows him with his hand held camera.
 It becomes a dance.
 Slow and awkward initially, but